 Saint Patrick’s Day Recipes

-Now that you’ve learned how to make Irish Apple Cake, be sure to check out these other videos where I show you how to make Corned Beef and Cabbage on the stovetop or in an Instant Pot.
+Now that you’ve learned how to make Irish Apple Cake, check out these other videos where I show you how to make Corned Beef and Cabbage on the stovetop or in an Instant Pot.
 Plus, I share how to make a HUGE Irish Brown Soda Bread in a cast iron frying pan that feeds a crowd!

 If you are looking for a basic quick bread recipe that also requires no yeast, be sure to watch my How to Bake Bread Without Yeast video.
 This is a simple take on an Irish Soda Bread that is sure to please everyone at the table.